 Address: 1101 W Sligh Ave, Tampa, FL 33604

-For those who enjoy delving into the past and who are keen to learn more about Tampa’s history, the Tampa Bay History Center is a great attraction to explore.
+For those who enjoy delving into the past and who are keen to learn more about Tampa’s history, the Tampa Bay History Center is a great Tampa attraction to explore.

-You can look forward to taking in a variety of permanent and temporary exhibitions when you come here and you can also get involved in various events and educational programs to really make the most of your time here.
+You can also get involved in various events and educational programs to really make the most of your visit here.

+In addition to its permanent exhibits, the history center hosts temporary exhibits that explore specific subjects or eras.
 This is a place that provides learning, education and a fascinating experience for young and old alike.

 Address: 801 Old Water St, Tampa, FL 33602